Jessica Biel’s got Justin Timberlake's back — literally — in cute photo

 Of course, the "7th Heaven" alum has always supported her husband's music career.
 Just this year alone, she's also rooted for him as he headlined the Super Bowl halftime show and appeared in his video for “Man of the Woods.”

-But don't expect Biel to be as supportive of little Silas if he one day wants to pursue music.
+But don't expect Biel to be as supportive of little Silas if he one day wants to pursue a career in showbiz.

 During a visit to TODAY last summer, Biel said if Silas ever asks about it, she'll struggle with the answer.
 "It's hard to say yes, because it's such an intense experience.
 It's a tough business.
 It's a ruthless business," she explained.